swiftlang/swift-evolution/proposals/NNNN-observability.md

 ## Effect on ABI stability

 This proposal is additive and no impact is made upon existing ABI stability.
 This does have implication to the inlinability and back-porting of this feature.
 In the cases where it is determined to be performance critical to the distribution of change events the methods will be marked as inlinable.

+Changing a type from not observable to `@Observable` has the same ABI impact as changing a property from stored to computed (which is not ABI breaking).
+Removing `@Observable` not only transitions from computed to stored properties but also removes a conformance (which is ABI breaking).

 ## Effect on API resilience

 This proposal is additive and no impact is made upon existing API resilience.
+The types that adopt `@Observable` cannot remove it without breaking API contract.

 ## Location of API

-This API will be housed in a package; outside of the standard library.
+This API will be housed in a module that is part of the swift language but outside of the standard library.
+To use this module `import Observation` must be used (and provisionally using the preview `import _Observation`).

 ## Future Directions